Flyers beat Penguins again, this time in OT thanks to Hart, Couturier

 • For the second time in this home-and-home set against Pittsburgh, Foerster showed off his advanced shot.

-The 25-year-old had some timely ones in the second period and OT to keep the game 1-1.
+The 25-year-old had some timely ones in the second period when the Flyers got stuck in their defensive zone for a long shift.

+"When we couldn't get out of the end zone there for a few minutes, he made probably six or seven great saves," head coach John Tortorella said.

-With under a minute to go in the first period, the Flyers gave up 2-on-1 to Pittsburgh and Sidney Crosby finished it.
+With under a minute to go in the first period, the Flyers gave up a 2-on-1 to the Penguins and Sidney Crosby finished it.

 Travis Sanheim and Joel Farabee both pinched aggressively in the offensive zone, which left Cam York by himself in coverage.